Understanding Sponsors in AA & NA

 There are no tests to complete and pass, no licenses to apply for, nor any fees to pay to become a sponsor in a 12-Step program.
 Anyone with a personal connection to the recovery process who is willing to share with someone else can be a sponsor.
 However, despite there being no rulebook for it, it can be a big responsibility for someone who is also still struggling with their own recovery and sobriety.

-It comes down to whether the person wanting to be a sponsor is ready to do so.
+It comes down to whether the person wanting to be a sponsor is ready to take on the role of an AA sponsor.

 Finding a 12-Step Program for You